top of page

 Parallel parking is a very similar option to head-in diagonal parking.
 It is conventional and creates the same undesirable scenario for bike lanes as front-in diagonal parking.
 A raised center median is not necessary for the perpendicular parking alternative.

-Back-in Diagonal Parking (Recommended)
+Back-in Diagonal Parking (Considered but Eliminated)

 Back-in diagonal parking, while not conventional or widely used, was openly accepted when presented at the public meeting.
 The requirement to back into the stall is created through the orientation of the stalls to the adjacent travel lane.
 Back-in diagonal parking has the following benefits: loading/unloading at the curb, stall departure is forward with traffic, driver is the leading quadrant of the vehicle, facing toward the direction of travel.
 A raised center median will discourage violations to back-in parking from users on the opposite side of the road from parking head-in.
 Additionally, a median allows for pedestrian median refuge and street lighting opportunities.